acw414/eLISA/README.md

 ![alt text](https://github.com/sohil2710/spring2019_-/blob/master/Screen%20Shot%202019-06-05%20at%2012.08.22%20AM.png)

-In order to see the results in a clear and tabular form, we recommend the user to open results.csv with Mircosoft Excel or a text editor by right clicking on it and selecting *open with*, followed by your application on choice.
+In order to see the results in a clear and tabular form, we recommend the user to open results.csv with Mircosoft Excel or a text editor by right clicking on it and selecting *open with*, followed by your application of choice.

 Here is what the file looks like in Excel: